justinyim/meam520_team106/submission12/README.txt

 team106_generate_puma_frames.m
     This file is the framework by which our work can be tested.

+    It generates .mat frames using a minimum time traversal order, i.e. we proved that there exists a traversal in a 4-connected graph where each edge is traversed once.
+One such traversal is used here.

     This script
     (a) generates a 4D cube